ssciwr/AMMICO/CONTRIBUTING.md

 Welcome to `ammico`!
 Contributions to the package are welcome.
 Please adhere to the following conventions:

 - fork the repository, make your changes, and make sure your changes pass all the tests (Sonarcloud, unit and integration tests, codecoverage limits); then open a Pull Request for your changes.
-Tag one of `nlpannotator`'s developers for review.
+Tag one of `ammico`'s developers for review.
 - install and use the pre-commit hooks by running `pre-commit install` in the repository directory so that all your changes adhere to the PEP8 style guide and black code formatting
 - make sure to update the documentation if applicable